OUR MAN IN VIETNAM: THE COLOR PHOTOGRAPHY OF LARRY BURROWS

 A photograph of people at war has a congenital connection to the dying and the dead that is the great strength of this kind of work, while also its primary weakness, since it cannot usually move from this trauma to another level of understanding.
 The poetry is intense but frozen.
 War pictures don’t have the benefit of the narrative trajectory provided by novels, history books or films.
 The traumatic photograph is an open and shut case with clues but no resolution.
 Most photographers accept those limitations and work within them.
 Some, like Burrows, consciously attack the problem bringing into play the various conventions of photographic aesthetics creating a highly complex image – a kind of meta-image – that is as tightly constructed as the mis-en-scene of any of the films made by pampered Hollywood directors who used Burrows’ work as a visual reference guide.
 The desire to present the world in images leads certain artists like Burrows to the conclusion that the world is vital, un-contained and unknowable, whereas a work of art is fixed and bounded on all sides by intentionality.
 Artists like Burrows want to include that aspect of the un-contained and the unknowable in their work through a reciprocity of directions that remain in tension - unresolved and ungovernable (a favorite strategy of Picasso among others).
 This is Ulrich Baer: “We need to return to a concept of aura that may permit us to partially recover the troubling realities potentially lingering in photographs of historical trauma.”
 Ulrich Baer’s argument here is – much like Barthes again– an attempt to come to grips with the obvious emotional power of photographs and to understand the conventions that govern them.

 It should come as no surprise that Burrows’ art is bound emotionally and physically to “reality” in a way that is completely at odds with contemporary fine art photographic practice - rigidly in place within academic institutions since the 1960's - that presumably questions the authenticity of those complex connections between “reality” and photographic images.
 The fact that writers are still struggling with that relationship after almost two hundred years is a testament to that difficulty.
-That presumed gap between the two dimensional photograph and the real can, without too much exaggeration, be called fine art photography’s fundamental reason-for-being.
-John Tagg articulates these ideas, such as they are, via the Frankfurt School and French Post-Structuralism, that elucidate fine art practice: “Photography does not transmit a pre-existent reality which is already meaningful in itself.
+That presumed gap between the two dimensional photograph and the real can, without too much exaggeration, be called the fundamental reason-for-being for Fine Art photography.
+John Tagg articulates these ideas via the Frankfurt School and French Post-Structuralism, that elucidate fine art practice: “Photography does not transmit a pre-existent reality which is already meaningful in itself.
 As with any other discursive system the question we must ask is not, ‘What does this discourse reveal of something else?’ but, ‘what does it do…how does it animate meaning rather than discover it?”
 For Tagg photography doesn’t represent “reality” or discover it, it is instead a discursive or syntactic system that is pretending to be a transparent window to the world.
 Therefore from the outset photography is a lie and to a very large degree fine art practice - using the medium as an investigative tool - attempts to address this issue.
 It’s an austere puritan sensibility that is parochial and academic; that is, uneasy or phobic about images but in need of working out a peace treaty with them that is favorable in its terms.
-Clement Greenberg sought a similarly puritan cleansing with regard to painting, freeing it from the burden - or perhaps a better word might be contamination - of messy, chaotic, vulgar reality.
-He wanted things clean, elegant, rigorous, resolved, meaningful.
+Clement Greenberg sought a similarly puritan cleansing with regard to painting, freeing it from the burden - or contamination - of chaotic, vulgar reality.
+He wanted things rigorous, resolved, and meaningful.
+The most powerful institutions in the USA, such as MoMA, and The National Academy of Design, that controlled - or “guided” - the domestic art market viewed Modernism as being primarily a formalist enterprise.
+The tenets of modern art, espoused by Picasso among many others, that sought to integrate disparate cultures, time periods, classes and formal styles - often playing off one to another as in musical counterpoint - was not rejected but incorporated into an ideological historical framework.
+This systematic art-history-narrative espoused a succession of ever new “revolutionary” styles, lead primarily by “advanced” European art, such as Picasso’s, in the first half of the century, then carried forward by American abstract and pop artists for its second half.
+Photography - according to the dominant narrative - would follow this line of reasoning avant-la-lettre, as a kind of second front in the war of the Avant-Garde.
+Photojournalists, being considered trade or vernacular artists akin to illustrators, were not bound to the rules of the game, and so were left alone, free to pursue their own line of idiosyncratic reasoning.
+This turned out to be fortunate, as the institutional obsession with the “objective” qualities of succeeding pioneer styles would prove a dead end - not because it was incorrect but because it was only one story among many, and perhaps not the most interesting, the most articulate or the most profound story.

 It isn’t only academics that adopt such theories - this is Errol Morris the filmmaker: “All alone – shorn of context, without captions – a photograph is neither true nor false…For truth, properly considered, is about the relationship between language and the world, not about photographs and the world.”
 The term “properly considered” suggests photographs might appear at first sight to have at least some partially realized truth but upon further consideration images turn out to be discursive constructions.
 Like Tagg, Morris believes that photographs are like sentences tarted up to look seductive and pleasing to the eye – but viewer beware!
 Underneath the glossy sheen is chaos, madness and confusion that can only be untangled and explained by language.
 Both arguments presume that images are directed exclusively toward our emotions, manipulating them toward some agenda, with the viewer a helpless, passive, observer.
-The myth within academe of the one dimensional gaze (in its passive or aggressive model) has been rampant and widespread for decades, but has proven to be, ultimately, illusory and self-defeating.
-Language, which presumably can be freed of emotional entanglements through rigorous scrutiny (an academic myth if ever there was one) is the key that, at least in theory, unlocks the secrets of photographic mysteries, finds the hidden agendas, and puts the riddle of images to rest.
+The myth within academe of the one dimensional gaze (in its passive or aggressive model) has been rampant and widespread for decades, but has proven to be, ultimately, illusory.
+Language systems, which can presumably be freed of emotional entanglements through rigorous scrutiny - an academic myth if ever there was one - is the key that presumably unlocks the secrets of photographic mysteries, finds the hidden agendas, and puts the riddle of images to rest.

 Both Tagg and Morris are uneasy about photography for good reason, as the more complex and emotionally loaded images usually resist the summarizing “truths” and facile categorical summations that writers are so fond of.
 Not only do they resist them, but they are immune.
 How images do this remains to be explored.
 Theories inevitably have their counter-theories but Milan Kundera succinctly and playfully calls those academic ideas “misomusi” (a detestation of the muses) that sums it up beautifully.
 While fine artists such as Gegory Crewdson, Richard Mosse or Jeff Wall have explored these ideas in their fine art photographic practice, using the tableau format employed by Burrows as partial inspiration, they have not done anything with photography but place their work within already established narratives of "Art" as dictated by the state through its institutions.
 Crewdson, Mosse or Wall are not dealing with "reality" but rather with discursive, conceptual, syntactic systems, in order that their photographs may be seen as "Art" as a matter of course.
 This has been, and continues to be, the established tradition within art institutions.
 The historian Susie Linfield beautifully articulates a brief and succinct counter-argument to Tagg, Morris, etc: "...those who have suffered through violent upheavals have much to tell us, and they have gone to extraordinary lengths to do so...they smuggled messages and photographs out of the camps, though every hope of survival had been smashed..they beseeched us to know who they were; to acknowledge - and to stop - the crimes committed against them; to find out how they had lived and died (and how different their lives were from their deaths!)."(17)